maheshmohanmr/maheshmohanmr.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Hellp there!
+Hello there!
 I am a final year Ph.D. scholar in the [Department of Electrical Engineering](http://www.ee.iitm.ac.in/), [I.I.T.
 Madras](https://www.iitm.ac.in/), specializing in Signal Processing.
 I am advised by [Prof. A. N. Rajagopalan](http://www.ee.iitm.ac.in/~raju/), and I work in [Image Processing and Computer Vision Lab](http://www.ee.iitm.ac.in/ipcvlab/).
 Here, my research lies at the intersection of Image Signal Processing, Computational Photography, and Computer Vision.

 I am looking forward to expand my horizon to broader Computer Vision areas, with Signal Processing as its linchpin (for which I am eagerly looking for a Post-doc position).